happypeter/happypeter.github.com/resume.md

 __2006.12~2008.11:__ [Tinylion][tinylion]

-I am the founder of this project. contains open source hardware as well as software.
-The software contains drivers and apps.
+I am the founder of this project.
+Open source hardware & software.
+Drivers and apps in C.

-__2008.12 ~ present:__ [Tata][tata]
+__2008.12~present:__ [Tata][tata]

 Tata is a Qt project aiming at developing a data analysis program for scientific use.
 It contains wave form display and other data analysis functions.
+Initially designed to work on embedded platform as part of Tinylion.

 __2009.3~2009.10:__ [AXTU][axtu]